 The options file allows the license administrator to control user access to licenses on the license manager.
-Currently, only concurrent use licenses support use of the options file; ArcGIS Pro and Premium App named user licenses via an on-premises Portal for ArcGIS are not supported.
+Currently, only concurrent use licenses support use of the options file; ArcGIS Pro and Premium App named user licenses via an ArcGIS Enterprise portal are not supported.

 Users are identified by their user name, host name, display, or IP address.